In this Article

 6. Helps Reduce Cradle Cap

 Cradle cap is a type of dandruff formation that leads to dry, flaky layers of skin on the baby’s scalp.
 Olive oil works as a natural remedy against cradle cap in babies.
 All you have to do is apply it on your little one’s scalp and let it stay for about ten to twenty minutes.
 If the crust on the scalp is too thick, then allow the oil to stay on overnight.
 In the morning, just wash and rinse the oil off thoroughly using a blend of lukewarm water and mild shampoo.
 Be sure to gently remove the loosened crust bits with a comb.
+Make sure to consult your doctor before using olive oil to treat cradle cap.

 Along with these benefits, doctors also recommend olive oil for babies with low birth weights and feeding problems.